TangChr/jhub/README.md

 github-api
 ==========

-JavaScript implementation of the GitHub API
+JavaScript bindings for the GitHub API
 Examples
 --------
 ```javascript